 Residency requirements for short term rental permits

-The resident of the short-term rental must occupy the dwelling unit for at least 270 days during each calendar year—roughly 9 months.
+The resident of the short-term rental must occupy the dwelling unit for at least 270 days during each calendar year—roughly nine months.
 There are no limits to the number of nights you may have a short-term rental.
-The greatest number of days you may be away from home and renting to overnight guests is 95—roughly 3 months.
+The greatest number of days you may be away from home and renting to overnight guests is 95—roughly three months.

 A copy of an Oregon Driver’s License or Oregon Identification Card is required to confirm residency as part of the permit application.
 The accepted form of identification is not allowed to include a separate mailing address unless it is a P.O.
 Box or PMB address.

 The resident may choose an operator to manage their accessory short-term rental.
 The resident must still occupy the dwelling unit where the bedrooms are rented for at least 270 days during each calendar year.
 The operator must follow all regulations.
 The operator must also provide contact information in the neighborhood notice.